carlossgabriel/carlossgabriel/README.md

 ### Hi there 👋
-- 📚 I'm looking for my bachelor's degree in computer science, currently in the 8th semester
 - 🔭 I’m currently working at Accenture BR
 - 🌱 I’m currently learning NODE, TYPESCRIPT and PYTHON
 - 🤔 I’m looking for help with TYPESCRIPT
-- 📫 How to reach me: https://www.linkedin.com/in/carlos-gs-albuquerque/
+- 📫 How to reach me: https://www.linkedin.com/in/carlos-gs-albuquerque/ || cgsalbuquerque@gmail.com
 - ⚡ Fun fact: before starting with tech i was a building technician graduated from IFPE
 - - 📸 I'm a photographer hobbyist